 There is an identified maths governor.
 They are invited to attend relevant school INSET.
 The maths governor visits school to talk with the subject leader and when possible, observes some daily maths lessons.
-The maths governor reports back to the Learning and Standards Committee on a regular basis.
+The maths governor reports back to the curriculum committee on a regular basis.